Astert: Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Regular events

-In this small but lively community, village festivals can be enjoyed almost every month.
+In this small but lively municipality, village festivals can be enjoyed almost every month.
 The raising of the Maypole and Carnival, roo, are times when both old and young inhabitants can celebrate together.
-The community's youth, who are not very strongly represented, like to gather at the Backes (an old baking house).
+The municipality's youth, who are not very strongly represented, like to gather at the Backes (an old baking house).

 Culinary specialities

 Moreover, there is something else that sets Astert apart, its speciality.
 It is known as Asterter Klüsen – a regional word for dumplings.
 They are a well loved dish not only among the locals, but also for people from the neighbouring communities, who enjoy this hearty dish.
 The dumplings’ recipe and preparation, however, are things that only longtime village ladies may know.
 The art of cooking the Asterter Klüsen, though, is taught younger ladies so that this delight does not pass away into legend.